-More than 40 percent of the U.S. workforce is composed of people in non-traditional jobs: They are freelancers, business owners and independent contractors, often cobbling together a paycheck from several sources.
+More than 40% of the U.S. workforce comprises people in nontraditional jobs: They are freelancers, business owners, and independent contractors, often cobbling together a paycheck from several sources.

-If you're self-employed, a Roth IRA is probably one of the essential retirement saving tools you need in your arsenal.
+A Roth IRA is one of the essential retirement saving tools for self-employed people.
 It’s hard enough for traditionally employed people to save for retirement, and harder still for the self-employed.

 In a nutshell, Roth IRAs are particularly good for people who expect to be paying a fairly high tax rate when they are retired.
 That includes a lot of self-employed people, like small business owners who might cash out of their companies later in life.

-This year, you can contribute $5,500 to Roth after you’ve made your SEP contribution.
+This year, you can contribute $6,000 to a Roth after you’ve made your SEP contribution.
 However, you also have to fall under the income limit for Roths.
 If you are married, you must make less than $183,000.

-Look for one with good customer service and no fees on the account.
-Any one of the big brokerage houses, from Fidelity to Vanguard to Schwab, offers Roth IRAs, as do smaller brokerages.
+Look for a brokerage company with good customer service and no fees on the account.
+All of the big brokerage houses – Fidelity, Vanguard and Schwab – offer Roth IRAs, as do smaller brokerages.
 Look for a brokerage that offers to hold the account for you without charging a fee.
-You might also find it convenient to keep your Roth IRA at the same company that offers a SEP or other kinds of IRAs.
+You might also find it convenient to keep your Roth IRA at the same company that offers SEP or other kinds of IRAs.

-Because you’re self-employed, look for a brokerage house that employs advisors, like Merrill Lynch, or a discount brokerage like E*Trade that offers good phone support and advice on picking investments.
-You can also hire an independent investment advisor or financial planner.
+Because you’re self-employed, look for a brokerage house that employs advisors, like Merrill Lynch, or a discount brokerage, like E-Trade, that offers good phone support and advice on picking investments.
+You could also hire an independent investment advisor or financial planner.

-One of the easiest options is a high-quality Target Date Fund, which will automatically match your investment mix to your age as the years go by.
-You can also ask your brokerage to buy a selection of mutual funds or ETFs.
+One of the easiest options is a high-quality target date fund, which will automatically match your investment mix to your age as the years go by.
+You can also ask your brokerage to buy a selection of mutual funds or exchange-traded funds (ETFs).
 The classic approach is a mixture of stock and bond funds, with the proportion of bond funds rising as you age.

-Keep in mind that one of the factors you can best control is fees.
+One of the factors you can best control is fees.
 Look for low fees on whatever investment you pick.
-You should be able to find low-fee, broad-based funds for your Roth IRA for an expense ratio of less than .25 percent a year.
-Remember, any gains are growing tax-free, that’s one of the best things about a Roth IRA.
+You should be able to find low-fee, broad-based funds for your Roth IRA for an expense ratio of less than 0.25% a year.
+Remember, any gains are growing tax-free; that’s one of the best things about a Roth IRA.

-Because you’re self-employed, you don’t have the crutch of automated deductions and escalations, which people who work for traditional employers do.
-Set up monthly contributions: automatic deductions from your bank account to your Roth IRA.
-Investment research shows that small, regular contributions over time can help your returns.
+Because you’re self-employed, you don’t have the crutch of automated deductions and escalations as traditional employees do.
+Set up monthly automatic deductions from your bank account to your Roth IRA.
+Small, regular contributions over time can help your returns.

-If you're self-employed, and don’t have a financial advisor, the only person doing this is going to be you.
-So make sure you’ve diversified into stock and bond funds, and perhaps international stock and bond funds, too.
+If you are self-employed and don’t have a financial advisor, the only person to do this is you.
+So, make sure you’ve diversified into stock and bond funds, perhaps international stock and bond funds too.

 Why is it crucial to look at all your plans at once?
-If you’re 90 percent in stock mutual funds in your SEP plan, which has $100,000, and 90 percent in bond funds in your Roth, which is only $25,000, you aren’t properly diversified between stocks and bonds.
-Look at your total and then decided how you want to invest.
+If you’re 90% in stock mutual funds in your SEP plan, which has $100,000, and 90% in bond funds in your Roth, which is only $25,000, you aren’t properly diversified between stocks and bonds.
+Look at your total and then decide how you want to invest.